aghiadodeh/animated_infinite_scroll_pagination/README.md

     try {
       // fetch data from server
       final data = await repository.getUsersList(page);
+      if (data?.total != null && data?.users != null) {
+        // emit fetched data
+        emitState(PaginationSuccessState(data!.users!, cached: false));

         // tell the controller the total of items,
-      // this will stop loading more data when last data-chunk is loaded. if (data?.total != null && data?.users != null) {
+        // this will stop loading more data when last data-chunk is loaded. setTotal(data.total!);
-        // emit fetched data
-        emitState(PaginationSuccessState(data!.users!));
-        setTotal(data.total!);
       }
     } catch (error) {